Different Property Types, Different Transfer Methods

 The Transfer Instrument and Custodian Control

 For certain types of property, Arizona provides a standard written instrument that satisfies the transfer requirements.
-The form identifies the transferor, the custodian, and the minor, along with a description of the property being transferred.
+The form identifies the transferor, the custodian, and the minor.
 Both the transferor and the custodian sign the document.

 A transferor shall place the custodian in control of the custodial property as soon as practicable.

 A.R.S. § 14-7659(C)This requirement matters.
-A transfer is not fully complete until the custodian actually has control of the property.
-Delays can create confusion about who manages the asset and who bears responsibility for it.
-Completing the transfer promptly protects both the minor's interest and the custodian's ability to fulfill their obligations.
+A transfer is not complete until the custodian actually has control of the property.
+Delays can create confusion about who manages the asset.
+They can also raise questions about who bears responsibility for it.
+Completing the transfer promptly protects the minor's interest and helps the custodian fulfill their obligations.